Quarter-hourly Settlement in the Spanish Electricity Market: Regulatory Changes and Adaptation for Energy Retailers

 Regulatory Context: From Hourly to Quarter-hourly Settlement

-• December 2024: Introduction of 15-minute imbalance settlement (ISP15).
+• December 2024: Start of imbalance settlement in 15-minute intervals (ISP15).

 What Changes with Quarter-hourly Settlement?